Massachusetts MCAS Exam Prep: Complete Guide for 2026

 What It Covers (and Doesn't)

-Covers: Multiple-choice questions for Algebra 1, Geometry, Algebra 2, Biology, Chemistry — the core content of MCAS math and science exams.
+Covers: Multiple-choice questions for Algebra 1, Geometry, and Algebra 2 — core MCAS math content.

-Doesn't cover: Open-response, short-answer, or essay portions.
+Doesn't cover: MCAS open-response, short-answer, or essay portions.
 For those, supplement with writing practice.
+For Biology and Chemistry MCAS, supplement with state-specific science materials your school provides.

-For math and science MCAS exams, which are heavily multiple-choice, this platform covers the majority of what your child needs.
+For math MCAS exams, this platform covers the multiple-choice questions that make up the bulk of your child's score.

 Pricing